uvlens/edu_sdk/README.md

 	</tbody>
 	```
-	so that our table has headings and an empty body.
+	so that the table has headings and an empty body.
 <br>
-Now we need to create the javascript that will add our **forecasts** to the table.
+Now you need to create the javascript that will add the **forecasts** to the table.
 Lets edit the **getForecastUV** function.

 1. Firstly **remove** the line where the response element's innerHTML is set to the UV forecast.
-2. Create a new variable `var table` and set it equal to the **"uvForecast"** element we created earlier using `document.getElementById` (the table).
+2. Create a new variable `var table` and set it equal to the **"uvForecast"** element we created earlier (the table) using `document.getElementById`.
-3. Now get the 'value' of the **"day"** select box using:
+3. Get the 'value' of the **"day"** select box using:

 	```javascript
 	var dayNumber = parseInt(document.getElementById('day').value)`